Standard-Gist

 Neurosurgery to diagnose brain tumour type

 To gain an accurate diagnosis of your brain tumour, a small sample of tumour tissue needs to be taken.
-This is done by an operation known as a '
+This is done by an operation known as a 'biopsy'.

 The tumour sample will be sent to the laboratory to be analysed and diagnosed by a neuropathologist.